 Cast Iron Skillet – If you are looking to take your searing game to the next level, we recommend investing in a cast iron skillet.
 By using a cast iron in this recipe, you’ll achieve a deep sear on the protein.
 Cast irons are also extremely handy for searing just about any and all sous vide meat.
 Lodge offers the best quality and price, which is why it is our favorite cast iron brand.

 Next Level Sous Vide –Looking to take your sous vide skills to the next level?
 The Next Level Sous Vide eCookbook will push your culinary boundaries with 65 delicious recipes that are equally approachable and tasty.
 With pro tips and a detailed explanation of the sous vide process, you will be on your way to maximize your sous vide skills.

 Check out our full list of recommended gear here.

 - 3 tablespoon unsalted butter

 Set sous vide machine to 51.5C/125F.

 Season scallops lightly with salt and pepper.
 Place scallops in sous vide bag and remove the air through a vacuum sealer or the displacement method.
 Drop the bag in the bath for 30 minutes.

 Remove bag from bath.
 Take scallops out of the bag, pat dry with paper towels and season with salt and pepper to taste.

-Heat up large skillet on high and add 1 Tbsp butter.
+Heat up large skillet on high and add 1 tablespoon butter.
 Sear scallops for 30 seconds to 1 minute on each side.
 Remove from pan, and place on a plate to rest.